AmeyKuradeAK/ntrn/README.md

 ## 📄 License

-MIT License — free for personal & commercial use.
+GPL-3.0 License — free for personal & commercial use.

 ---